Pannonica de Koenigswarter

-Baroness Kathleen Annie Pannonica de Koenigswarter (née Rothschild; 10 December 1913 – 30 November 1988) was a British-born jazz patron and writer.
+Baroness Kathleen Annie Pannonica 'Nica' de Koenigswarter (née Rothschild; 10 December 1913 – 30 November 1988) was a British-born jazz patron, photographer and writer.
 A leading patron of bebop, she was a member of the Rothschild family.

 Personal life

 Kathleen Annie Pannonica Rothschild was born in December 1913, in London, the youngest daughter of Charles Rothschild and his wife, Hungarian baroness Rózsika Edle von Wertheimstein, daughter of Baron Alfred von Wertheimstein of Bihar County.
 She was born into a branch of the wealthiest family in the world at the time.
 Her paternal grandfather was Nathan Rothschild, 1st Baron Rothschild.
 She grew up in Tring Park Mansion as well as Waddesdon Manor, among other family houses.
 The name "Pannonica" (shortened to "Nica" as a nickname) derives from Eastern Europe's Pannonian plain.
 Her friend Thelonious Monk reported that she was named after a species of butterfly her father had discovered, although her great-niece has found that the source of the name is a rare species of moth, Eublemma pannonica.
 She was a niece of Walter Rothschild, the 2nd Baron Rothschild, and her brother Victor Rothschild became the 3rd Baron Rothschild.
 Her elder sister was the zoologist and author Dame Miriam Rothschild.

+Attracted from a young age to drawing and painting, she won a silver medal at the Royal Drawing Society at the age of eleven.
+In the early thirties, she studied art history in Venice, Vienna and Munich.
+She also began to take an interest in photography.